Provisions for Migrating to GST for businesses (2017 Transition)

-GST is a comprehensive tax structure introduced to eliminate the cascading effect of various taxes like Central Excise Duty, Service Tax, Sales Tax, Entertainment Tax, Luxury Tax, Additional Customs Duty etc.
+GST is a comprehensive tax structure that was introduced on 1 July 2017 to eliminate the cascading effect of various taxes like Central Excise Duty, Service Tax, Sales Tax, Entertainment Tax, Luxury Tax, Additional Customs Duty etc. This page describes the one-time migration process that businesses followed in 2017 and is kept for historical reference.

-Taxpayers who are already registered under VAT or service tax are also required to register under GST.
-Every entity that is registered under the previously imposed indirect taxes will get a certificate of registration on the provisional basis.
-This certificate issued would be valid for a period of 6 months.
-GST registration is mandatory for businesses whose turnover are more than Rs.
+Taxpayers who were already registered under VAT or service tax were required to migrate to GST.
+Every entity that was registered under the previously imposed indirect taxes received a certificate of registration on a provisional basis.
+This certificate was valid for a period of 6 months.
+At the time of the transition, GST registration was mandatory for businesses whose turnover was more than Rs.
 20 Lakhs per annum.
-The businesses whose turnover are less than Rs.
-50 Lakhs may opt for Composition Scheme or they can also voluntarily register themselves under GST.
+Businesses whose turnover was less than Rs.
+50 Lakhs could opt for the Composition Scheme or could voluntarily register themselves under GST.

-According to GST model law, all invoices must be uploaded online.
-Under GST, the process of deduction, payment, and refund of indirect taxes would be all processed online.
+According to the GST model law, all invoices had to be uploaded online.
+Under GST, the process of deduction, payment, and refund of indirect taxes was to be processed entirely online.

 Grasping the Meaning and Scope of Supply under GST in India Get Details